Intimacy Without Commitment: A Guide to Modern Dating

 To prevent a high-intimacy situation from turning into a high-stress one, follow these essential rules:

-• Define Your “Intimacy Ceiling”: Understand if your peak is warm companionship or a passionate romance with a strict expiration date.
+2. Define Your “Intimacy Ceiling”: Know if you want warm companionship or strict physical romance.

 5. Intimacy Without Commitment vs. Other Relationships